Route Grade Votings

 Total votes cast 236

-32m.
 The most popular route in the quarry, and amongst the best HVS routes in the Peak, up the magnificent long corner.
-It has a crucial central layback/bridging groove and tricky final roof.
-It can be split into three shorter pitches if required, though is usually done as one huge run-out.
+It has a difficult central layback/bridging groove and tricky section to reach the final roof.
+It used to be split into three short pitches though one biggie is the norm nowadays.

 Login to your ROCKFAX account to add your comments - Search for comments.